canro91/canro91.github.io/_posts/2022-03-07-OptimizeGroupBySQLServer.md

 I ran this stored procedure on my local machine  five times without any indexes.
 It took about 2 seconds each time.
 On my machine, SQL Server only had 8GB of RAM.
 Remember, by default [SQL Server uses all available RAM]({% post_url 2020-11-13-SQLServerMemory %}).

 This is the execution plan.
-Notice, the Clustered Index Seek on the `dbo.Posts` table.
-And, yes, SQL Server is asking for an index.
+Let's notice the Clustered Index Seek on the `dbo.Posts` table.
+And, yes, SQL Server is recommending an index.
 But we're not adding it.

 {% include image.html name="ExecutionPlan-Before.png" alt="StackOverflow most down-votes questions" caption="StackOverflow most down-votes questions" %}

-Then, these are the metrics grabbed with [the freely available First Responder Kit's sp_BlitzCache](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit#sp_blitzcache-find-the-most-resource-intensive-queries).
+Then, these are the metrics grabbed with [sp_BlitzCache](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit#sp_blitzcache-find-the-most-resource-intensive-queries) from the First Responder Kit.
 This stored procedure finds all the most CPU intensive queries SQL Server has recently executed.

 {% include image.html name="spBlitzCacheBefore.png" alt="Most CPU intensive queries" caption="Most CPU intensive queries" %}

 To find the most down-voted questions, our stored procedure is grouping by `Body`.
-And, that's an `NVARCHAR(MAX)` column.
-The actual content of StackOverflow posts.
+And, that's an `NVARCHAR(MAX)` column, the actual content of StackOverflow posts.

 Sorting and grouping on large data types is a CPU expensive operation.

 <figure>
 <img src="https://images.unsplash.com/photo-1509358271058-acd22cc93898?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTYyNjk4NzY5MA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Spoons full of Indian spices" />